jewettaij/moltemplate/examples/all_atom/force_field_OPLSAA/functionalized_nanotubes_NH2/README.md

 #### Customizing atomic charges

 LAMMPS provides two different methods to specify atomic charges:
--specify charges in a DATA file (eg "system.data"), or -specify them using "set" commands.
+1) Specify charges in a DATA file (eg "system.data"), or
+2) Specify them using "set" commands.

 This is a somewhat complex example because *both* methods were used.
 This is because some of the atoms use the OPLSAA force field, and others do not.